-EGRIP/RECAP will have a Field Operations Manager in Kangerlussuaq most of the time, and a Field operations manager in Constable Pynt at all times this season.
-It is essential that all shipments are labelled correctly, and that EGRIP/RECAP is informed about every shipment.
+EGRIP will have a Field Operations Manager in Kangerlussuaq all the time this season.
+It is essential that all shipments are labelled correctly, and that EGRIP is informed about every shipment.
 In addition, we can expect delays in the Air Greenland transport from Copenhagen to Kangerlussuaq although Air Greenland has increased the number of flights in summer.